-Chiddinglye Wood (TQ346324, Figure 6).
-This was surveyed in 2006 using the National Vegetation Classification method for woodland.
-This Alder-Ash-Yellow Pimpernel Woodland (W7a/c) was much more species-rich than the average with 42 (34-48) species per sample and, like the surrounding woodland which we have not surveyed, will be making a big contribution to preventing run-off (Ecosystem Service 1) and contributing to flood alleviation by holding back peak flow and increasing the roughness of the floodplain (Ecosystem Services 7, 8 and 9).
+Chiddinglye Wood (TQ346324, Figure 6) was surveyed in 2006 using the National Vegetation Classification method for woodland.
+This Alder-Ash-Yellow Pimpernel Woodland (W7a/c) was much more species-rich than the average with 42 (34-48) species per sample and, like the surrounding woodland which we have not surveyed, will be making a big contribution to preventing run-off (Ecosystem Service 1) and contributing to flood alleviation and reduction in sediment load (Ecosystem Services 7, 8 and 9).